ampproject/amphtml/contributing/building-an-amp-extension.md

-Another enabling feature of instant-web in AMP is support for prerendering in a way that does not consume loads of data and does not waste too much of the user’s device resources.
+Another enabling feature of instant-web in AMP is support for prerendering in a way that does not consume loads of data and does not waste too much of the user's device resources.
 AMP does this by strictly controlling resource loading and rendering.

 If your extension is lightweight, it might be worth enabling pre-rendering of your elements so that users will be able to see it appear instantly when they click on an article.

-Sometimes fully pre-rendering the element isn’t an option because it is heavyweight.
-Your element might want to opt into creating a dynamic placeholder for itself (in case a placeholder wasn’t provided by the developer/publisher who is using your element).
+Sometimes fully pre-rendering the element isn't an option because it is heavyweight.
+Your element might want to opt into creating a dynamic placeholder for itself (in case a placeholder wasn't provided by the developer/publisher who is using your element).
 This allows elements to display content as fast as possible and allow prerendering that placeholder.
 Learn [more about placeholder elements](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md#placeholder).

 NOTE: Make sure not to request external resources in the pre-render phase.
-Requests to the publisher’s origin itself are OK.
+Requests to the publisher's origin itself are OK.
 If in doubt, please flag this in review.

-AMP will automatically call your element’s [createPlaceholderCallback](#createplaceholdercallback) during build step if it didn’t detect a placeholder was provided.
+AMP will automatically call your element's [createPlaceholderCallback](#createplaceholdercallback) during build step if it didn't detect a placeholder was provided.
 This allows you to create your own placeholder.
-Here’s an example of how `amp-instagram` element used this callback to create a dynamic placeholder of an `amp-img` element to avoid loading the heavyweight instagram iframe embed during pre-rendering and instead loads just the
+Here's an example of how `amp-instagram` element used this callback to create a dynamic placeholder of an `amp-img` element to avoid loading the heavyweight instagram iframe embed during pre-rendering and instead loads just the